xHomerOx/FastFlight-BozMaraldo/README.md

 "- Two APIS/Endpoints to check data validity."
 "- New interface design."
 "- Added Library from LeafletJS."
-"- Fixed some bugs, but may find anothers."
+"- Fixed some bugs, but may have others."